Central Otago Touring Route

 One of New Zealand's finest road trips takes you to nine of Otago's Tohu Whenua heritage experiences.

-The 341-kilometre Central Otago Road Trip follows scenic highways from the Pacific Ocean to the foot of the Southern Alps via the beautiful Strath Taieri and Maniototo Plains, taking you to nine Tohu Whenua - our most treasured heritage places.
+The 341-kilometre Central Otago Touring Route follows scenic highways from the Pacific Ocean to the foot of the Southern Alps via the beautiful Strath Taieri and Maniototo Plains, taking you to nine Tohu Whenua - our most treasured heritage places.
 Explore charming gold mining villages, take a family steamship cruise, go cycling, check out an eclectic inventor's workshop, have high tea at a castle, and much more.

 So pack your swag, crank up the car and discover the places that tell the stories of our country’s most defining moments in time.